protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/16_ecosystem-collaborations.md

-# Ecosystem collaborations
+# Ecosystem Collaborations

 The OSS ecosystem can not be sustained unless projects, supporting organisations, and businesses collaborate to develop and foster a shared digital infrastructure.
 Collaboration within and across sectors reduces duplication, concentrates efforts to tackle major issues, and builds social capital.
 Bridging sub-communities also creates connections between projects, which can affect the sustainability of the projects.
 For example, research has shown that social network ties between developers influence the survival of OSS projects and that GitHub contributors are more likely to join projects with which they have prior social connections.
 For these reasons, combined with the urgency to decarbonise various industries, we consider areas where more collaboration is needed below.
 See recommendations, for general [recommendations on collaboration](20_collaboration.md).

-## Across and within fields
+## Across and Within Fields

 One promising area for more collaboration is between the **physics-based modelling and data science communities**; for example, in modelling physical systems for Earth system science or other physics-based models in battery and energy applications.
 In addition, many recent technological developments in machine learning exist, and several sustainable applications could benefit from those advances.
 However, there is an underlying methodological gap that affects such collaborations.
 So while new efforts are already integrating machine learning and physics-based models, the communities could join forces to combine the best from both methods: highly accurate forecasts based on machine learning models and long-term knowledge building and deep understanding of causal relationships based on physical models.